MohamedMagdy63/Hacker/README.md

 # CTF-Website-Template-2020

-[ TLDR ] Front end of a Capture the Flag ( CTF ) website.
+[ TLDR ] Front end of a Capture the Flag ( Hacker ) website.

-CTF-Website-Template-2020 is a frontend template made for a simple CTF event.
+Hacker-Website is a frontend template made for a simple Hacker event.
 It consists of the following features:
 - Home Page
 - Login Page
 - Register Page